yunkezhang/TCVOM/README.md

     * We used the conventional ``adam`` optimizer instead of ``radam``.
     * We used ``mean`` instead of ``sum`` during loss computation to keep the loss balanced (especially for `L_af`).

 The trained model can be downloaded [here](https://1drv.ms/u/s!AuG441T6ysq5hVLpbkAvbMaDNDmo?e=59i7f7).
-We provide three different weights for every base method.
+We provide four different weights for every base method.

 * `*_SINGLE_Lim.pth`: The trained weight of the base image matting method on the VideoMatting108 dataset without TAM.
 Only `L_im` is used during the pretrain. **This is the baseline model.**
 * `*_TAM_Lim_Ltc_Laf.pth`: The trained weight of base image matting method with TAM on VideoMatting108 dataset. `L_im`, `L_tc` and `L_af` is used during the training. **This is our full model.**
 * `*_TAM_pretrain.pth`: The pretrained weight of base image matting method with TAM on the DIM dataset.
 Only `L_im` is used during the training.
+* ``*_fe.pth``: The converted weight from the original model checkpoint, only used for pretraining TAM.

 ### Results

 This is the quantitative result on VideoMatting108 validation dataset with `medium` width trimap.
 The metric is averaged on all 28 validation video clips.

+**We use CUDA 10.2 during the inference.
+Using CUDA 11.1 might result in slightly lower metric.
+All metrics are calculated with ``calc_metric.py``.**

 | Method             | Loss           | SSDA  | dtSSD | MESSDdt | MSE*(10^3) | mSAD  |
 | ------------------ | -------------- | :---: | :---: | :-----: | :--------: | :---: |